Skip to main content

 Read by AI

-Entity SEO is the practice of establishing your brand as a recognised, structured entity that search engines and AI models can identify, categorise, and recommend.
-In 2026, this matters more than ever because AI search agents like ChatGPT, Perplexity, and Google AI Overviews do not rank pages — they cite entities.
-If your brand is not a well-defined entity in knowledge graphs and structured data systems, AI models have nothing to recommend.
+Entity SEO is the practice of establishing your brand as a recognised, structured entity that search engines and AI models can identify, categorise, trust, and recommend.
+In 2026, this matters more than ever because AI search agents do not rank pages.
+They cite entities.
+If your brand is not a well-defined entity in knowledge graphs, structured data systems, and the training corpora AI models draw from, AI has nothing to recommend.
+You become invisible to the fastest-growing segment of search, regardless of how well your pages rank on Google.

 Key Takeaways